wg-osr/walkerga.github.io/_posts/2020-11-13-pinky-knot.md

 R: Touch		D: 1 week

-You tie a rope in a knot around someone’s pinky finger and say a [sum] or less word sentence.
+You tie a rope in a knot and say a [sum] or less word sentence.
 When the knot is unraveled, your message is repeated to all who are present.

 ###### message + knot
 ###### by SaltyGood